5 Must-Have Nursing Skills for Neonatal Nurses

 Thinking about becoming a neonatal nurse?

-Neonatal nurses care for the most vulnerable of patients, which can be an incredibly rewarding career.
+Neonatal nurses care for the most vulnerable of patients, which can be a gratifying career.

 Becoming a neonatal nurse requires a particular set of skills that aren’t necessarily taught in nursing school.